-Obviously watching the Olympics can be exciting and fun and it can be even more exciting if you bet some money on the events.
+We at ukschoolgames.com love watching the Olympics and it can be even more exciting if you bet some money on the events.
 In the US Yanks love the Olympics, but in the country it is illegal to bet on the games at land based casinos and sportsbooks.
 This is because back in 2000 the Amateur Sports Integrity Act was put before congress and the main purpose of it was to ban betting on college sports.
 However, the act did not pass.
 Still, the Nevada Gaming Commission allowed legalized gambling at the University of Nevada branches in Las Vegas and Reno.
 Because of this Senator John McCain made an amendment to the bill that made it illegal to wager on the Olympics, but not for college sports.

-Jay Kornegay, who is the sportsbook director of the Las Vegas Hotel believes the betting on the Olympics should be legal.
+Jay Kornegay, who is the sportsbook director of the Las Vegas Hotel believes the betting on the Olympics and other events such as the Pan Am Games should be legal.
 He stated that the concession to the bill in 2000, "wasn't . . . significant."
 Gambling is more commonplace and accepted nowadays with Kornegay, going on to say, "The rest of the world is taking wagers on the Olympics."

 Charity Betting is Legal Around the World